TransAmerica: Section 1

 $500 but we recommend bringing your own bicycle.

 Fly into the Eugene, OR airport and take a 1½ hour shuttle to Florence, OR for the start of the tour.
 The tour ends in West Yellowstone, MT.
-You can fly out of that airport or WomanTours will provide a shuttle to the Idaho Falls, ID airport, arriving by 11:30am.
+You may be able to fly out of that airport or you can take a commercial shuttle to the Idaho Falls, ID airport to get home.

 DAY 1: We’ll meet for an orientation at 2:00pm Then we’ll make sure our bicycles are ready for the trip and have our first dinner together.
 0 miles.